DublikuntMux/Olive/README.md

 ### Virtual Console

 The support for several platforms is provided by Demo Virtual Console.
 It is implemented in two files:

-- [./demos/helpers/vc.c](./demos/helpers/vc.c) -- the C runtime required by all platforms.
+- [./demos/helpers/vc.c](./demos/helpers/vc.c) -- the C runtime required by all
+  platforms.
 - [./html/js/vc.js](./html/js/vc.js) -- the JavaScript runtime for running in a browser when compiled to WebAssembly.

 The Demo Virtual Console is not part of the main library and is designed specifically for demos.
-(I do consider including it into the main library, 'cause it looks pretty useful.
+(I do consider including it into the main library, ' cause it looks pretty useful.
 The library is still in development).